-Brought to you by Cray, the world’s leading experts in large-scale parallel storage solutions for HPC and technical computing, the Cray® Sonexion® system provides fully integrated, scale-out Lustre® storage for industry-standard Linux® compute clusters.
+Brought to you by Cray, the world’s leading experts in large-scale parallel storage solutions for HPC and technical computing, Cray® Sonexion® provides a fully integrated, scale-out Lustre® storage system for industry-standard Linux® compute clusters.
 The Sonexion system’s modular and compact form factor provides precision performance and capacity scalability to reduce capital costs.
 Performance scales in modular building blocks, reducing the number of hard drives needed to achieve sustained performance at scale.
-Moreover, the Sonexion system scales in predictable, performance-optimized configurations, ensuring precise levels of performance and stability as capacity expands.
+Moreover, Sonexion scales in predictable, performance-optimized configurations, ensuring precise levels of performance and stability as capacity expands.

-The Sonexion storage system's compact form factor reduces the total storage hardware infrastructure (cables, servers, components and racks) required for sustaining production-grade, petascale deployments — by up to 50 percent over onsite-designed Lustre configurations.
+The Sonexion system's compact form factor reduces the total storage hardware infrastructure (cables, servers, components and racks) required for sustaining production-grade, petascale deployments — in some cases up to 300 percent over onsite-designed Lustre configurations.

 Precision Performance — Modular Scalability

 The Cray Sonexion scale-out system maximizes the performance and capacity scaling capabilities of the Lustre file system.
 This integrated and modular storage solution is composed of high performance Scalable Storage Units (SSU), a Metadata Management Unit (MMU) and a network-ready rack that includes all storage and processing needs for a complete, production-grade parallel storage system.

 Each SSU is physically capable of delivering 6GB/s of peak bandwidth.
 Using the IOR benchmark, Cray’s performance team has benchmarked real-world, sustained file system performance of each SSU to be greater than 5GB/s per SSU and up to 1TB/s sustained performance to a single file system.

 Compact Design for Density at Scale